Probing Pretrained Models of Source Code: Experiments

 \subsection{The effect of the model size}

 In this subsection, we are interested whether larger models capture more information about the source code properties than smaller models.
-Table~\ref{table:plbart_codet5} reports the performance of CodeT5-base and CodeT5-small models, and of PLBART-large and PLBART-base models (two other models are not available in variable sizes).
-For simpler syntactic tasks, such as "Token Path Length", "Token Path Type", "AST depth", or "Token Is Identifier", the performance of two models is very close.
-However, \textit{for harder tasks, i.e. "Bracket Is Misused", "Is Variable Declared", or "Variable Name", the larger models often expectedly perform better.}
+Table~\ref{table:plbart_codet5} reports the performance of CodeT5-base and CodeT5-small models, and of PLBART-large and PLBART-base models (other models are not available in variable sizes).
+We find that \textit{in three variable related tasks the larger models expectantly perform better than smaller models but in the majority of the tasks the performance is similar}.